 Review of Once Upon A Time In Hollywood

 I honestly can’t really review this movie properly because the moment it was clear Margot Robbie was playing Sharon Tate I couldn’t concentrate.
 I knew Tarantino’s passion for using gallons of blood in violent scenes and putting two and two together I became really anxious about what was going to happen.
-I actually stopped watching in the middle to continue the next day, it was the first time I ever did that.
-The idea I’d eventually be watching a massacre unnerved me.
+I actually stopped watching… Continue reading Review of Once Upon A Time In Hollywood

 The Marriage Story 10/10

 It’s as if two of the lead characters in the two of the most popular movies in the past few years decided to make a movie that wasn’t for 16 year olds and China.
 It’s a welcome respite because unlike the current rage it’s not a remake, not even a ‘re-imagining’.
-It’s an original telling of a familiar and timeless topic that will always be relevant in any generation most likely in any part of the world and will probably still be true (and difficult to watch because it’s so true), thirty years from now.
-And just because of that and how low the bar has become this movie deserves much praise.
+It’s an original telling… Continue reading The Marriage Story 10/10

 Thoughts on Reading ‘My Family’s Slave’

+Some thoughts on reading Mr. Alex Tizon’s ‘My Family’s Slave‘.
 At my age I remember the concept of ‘giving’ children away to other people as either ‘gifts’, as a way to pay debt or as a means of saving children from difficult or impossible lives.
 I do not consider this uniquely Filipino.
-I see it as a last resort way out of poverty and therefore would imagine this to happen even today in similarly impoverished situations.
+I see it… Continue reading Thoughts on Reading ‘My Family’s Slave’

 Review of Better Call Saul Season 3 – Chicanery; Can You Handle The Truth?!

 The show has taken a courtroom drama turn as the legal issues between the brothers are finally threshed out and all in one episode as well.
-While there had been 3 episodes from the time Chuck managed to tape a confession from Jimmy, this episode closes the issue of Chuck’s attempt to get Jimmy disbarred once and for all.
+While there had been 3 episodes from the time Chuck managed to tape a confession from Jimmy, this episode closes the issue of Chuck’s attempt to get Jimmy disbarred… Continue reading Review of Better Call Saul Season 3 – Chicanery; Can You Handle The Truth?!

 Review Of Better Call Saul Season 3 Episode 4 – Sabrosito

 We are given a short backgrounder on Hector Salamanca’s (Mark Margolis) motivations and a history of his feud with Gus Fring (Giancarlo Esposito).
-It may seem oddly coincidental that he is delivering profits to the charismatic Don Eladio at the same time that Fring’s profits are delivered there too, but we take it all in stride considering how important the scene is to understanding one of the most powerful individuals in the show (incidentally Don Eladio it turns out is played by Steven Bauer, who is famous for his role in Scarface (!!).
-I thought I recognized him).
+It may seem oddly coincidental that he is delivering profits to the charismatic Don Eladio at the same time that Fring’s profits are delivered there too, but we take it all in… Continue reading Review Of Better Call Saul Season 3 Episode 4 – Sabrosito

 Better Call Saul Season 3 Episode 3 – Sunk Costs

 I know I’m very late posting this and am doing so belatedly because I just don’t want to skip it.
-The two things I remember most are below:
+The two things I remember most are below: A.) Chuck (Michael Mckean) above reminds us all why we hate him.
+He is condescending in his application of his own self righteous standard onto his brother,… Continue reading Better Call Saul Season 3 Episode 3 – Sunk Costs

 Better Call Saul Season 3 Episode 2 – Witness

 I enjoy shows that have almost no music, so when Mad Men came out I was beyond hooked.
-Here was a show that not only dared to de – romanticize the ’60s but even goes as far as relying on great camera work and even greater acting to get their point across, sans any music cues that in my mind serve as a disingenuous way to tell the audience when to pay attention.
+Here was a show that not only dared to de – romanticize the ’60s but even goes as far as relying on great camera work and even greater acting to get their point across, sans any music… Continue reading Better Call Saul Season 3 Episode 2 – Witness

 Logan 8.5/10